 Assets in our international plans are invested in accordance with locally accepted practices and primarily include equity securities, fixed income securities, insurance contracts and cash.
 Asset allocations and investments vary by country and plan.
-Our target plan asset investment allocation for our international plans in the aggregate is 32% in equity securities, 44% in fixed income securities and cash, and 24% in insurance contracts and other investments, subject to periodic fluctuations in these respective asset classes.
+Our target plan asset investment allocation for our international plans in the aggregate is 37% in equity securities, 53% in fixed income securities and cash, and 10% in insurance contracts and other investments, subject to periodic fluctuations among these asset classes.